Probing electromagnetic-gravitational wave emission coincidence in type I binary-driven hypernova family of long GRBs at very-high redshift: The prototypical cases of GRB 220101A, GRB 090423, GRB 090429B

-We now analyze specifically our prototypical cases: \begin{itemize} \item GRB 220101A has a redshift $z=4.61$, the OTD is $80.78$~s corresponding to an RTD of $14.40$~s.
+From the above analysis, we conclude for the prototypical cases: \begin{itemize} \item GRB~220101A has a redshift $z=4.61$, the OTD is $80.78$~s corresponding to an RTD of $14.40$~s.
 Swift/XRT $0.3$--$10$~keV luminosity is shown in Fig.~\ref{fig:delay3}.
-The orange strip marks the data before $\sim 45$~s, namely the data observable only thanks to the high source redshift.
-The best-fit parameters of the decaying part are $A\rm_X= (1.80 \pm 0.11) \times 10^{53}$~erg/s, and $\alpha = -1.26 \pm 0.01$ representing the X-ray afterglow. \item GRB 090423 has a redshift $z\sim8.2$, the OTD is $72.48$~s corresponding to an RTD of $\sim 8$~s.
+The orange strip marks the data before $\sim 45$~s, which are observable only thanks to the methodology presented in this article for high source redshift.
+The best-fit parameters of the decaying part are $A\rm_X= (1.80 \pm 0.11) \times 10^{53}$~erg s$^{-1}$, and $\alpha = -1.26 \pm 0.01$ representing the X-ray afterglow. \item GRB~090423 has a redshift $z\sim8.2$, the OTD is $72.48$~s corresponding to an RTD of $\sim 8$~s.
 Swift-XRT $0.3$--$10$~keV luminosity is shown in Fig.~\ref{fig:delay4}.
-The orange strip marks the data before $\sim45$~s, namely the data observable only thanks to the high source redshift.
-The best-fit parameters of the decaying part are $A\rm_X= (2.18 \pm 0.49) \times 10^{52}$~erg/s, and $\alpha = -1.37 \pm0.03$ representing the X-ray afterglow. \item GRB 090429B has a photometric redshift $z\sim9.4$.
-The OTD is $104.69$~s corresponding to an RTD of $\sim 10.1$~s.
+Same as Fig.~\ref{fig:delay3}, the orange strip marks the data from $8.1$~s up to $\sim45$~s.
+The best-fit parameters of the decaying part are $A\rm_X= (2.18 \pm 0.49) \times 10^{52}$~erg s$^{-1}$, and $\alpha = -1.37 \pm0.03$ representing the X-ray afterglow. \item GRB~090429B has a photometric redshift $z\sim9.4$.
+The OTD is $104.69$~s, corresponding to an RTD of $\sim 10.1$~s.
 Swift-XRT $0.3$--$10$~keV luminosity is shown in Fig.~\ref{fig:delay5}.
-The orange strip marks the data before $\sim 45$~s, namely the data observable only thanks to the high source redshift.
-The best-fit parameters of the decaying part are $A\rm_X= (1.05 \pm 0.13) \times 10^{52}$~erg/s, and $\alpha = -1.28 \pm0.19$ representing the X-ray afterglow. \end{itemize}
+The orange strip marks the data between $10.1$~s to $\sim 45$~s.
+The best-fit parameters of the decaying part are $A\rm_X= (1.05 \pm 0.13) \times 10^{52}$~erg s$^{-1}$, and $\alpha = -1.28 \pm0.19$ representing the X-ray afterglow. \end{itemize}